CirrusLogic/mcu-drivers/samples/haptics/cs40l50/README.md

 The Zephyr init macros ensure that the BSP is allocated the data it needs (`cs40l50_bsp` and `cs40l50_config` structs), receives information about the I2C bus from devicetree (I2C_DT_SPEC_INST_GET), and starts in the function `cs40l50_init()`.

 https://github.com/CirrusLogic/mcu-drivers/blob/7faad294f130f55ace18f95e3f3ed827589601cd/samples/haptics/cs40l50/src/cs40l50_bsp.c#L275-L292

+## Firmware Loading

+The BSP is responsible for loading the firmware.
+This is implemented in the `cs40l50_firmware_load` and `cs40l50_write_fw_blocks` functions.

+Before loading firmware, call `cs40l50_boot` with the `fw_img` param equal to `NULL` to disable the DSP.
+After loading the firmware, boot the DSP by calling `cs40l50_boot` with a firmware image parameter, or write to the DSP enable directly.

 # Application